 Cotton and Linen

-This is another toxic-free option that is made from natural fibers, and you can get it in just about any color your heart desires!
+Linen and organic cotton shower curtains are also made from natural fibers, but they’re more budget-friendly compared to hemp, and you can get them in just about any color your heart desires!

-The major downside to using cotton or linen shower curtains is the fact that they do not repel water well so you are at an increased risk for mold and mildew.
-If you have good bathroom ventilation and live in a drier climate, it will help offset some of this.
+Nevertheless, cotton and linen don’t repel water the way polyester and vinyl do, so you’re still at an increased risk for mold and mildew.
+If you have good bathroom ventilation and live in a drier climate, it will help offset some of this, and you should still wash and dry your organic cotton and linen shower curtain liners at least as often as you wash and dry your towels.

 Best Cotton & Linen Non-Toxic Shower Curtains